-Orangeville planning overlays
+Orangeville flood map & planning overlays

 A planning-constraint profile of Orangeville (Wollondilly, NSW) - 35.1 km², mapped from live council and state overlay data.
 This suburb is highly constrained.